knpuniversity/symfony-journey/knpu/http-kernel/magically-add-controller-args.rst

 ===============================================

-Here's our next challenge: pretend that it's really important to know if the use is on a Mac or not.
-We're really wanting to start measuring how hipster our userbase is.
+Here's our next challenge: pretend that it's really important to know if the user is on a Mac or not.
+We're really wanting to start measuring how hipster our user base is.
 In fact, it's *so* important, that we want to be able to have an ``$isMac`` argument in *any* controller function *anywhere* in the system.
 This *won't* come from a routing wildcard like normal - we'll figure this out by reading the ``User-Agent``.